git-bruh/invidious-viewer/README.md

 This will allow invidious-viewer to be launched by using the `invidious` command in the terminal.

 # Usage
-Note :
+Note:
 The MPV player is required, along with `libmpv.so` which should be provided by your distribution's package manager.
 Compiling MPV with LuaJIT support may also be required on a source-based distribution.

-Default behaviour :
+Default behaviour:
-Returns the first page of results for the entered search term.
+Return the first page of results for the entered search term.

-Additional usage options :
+Additional usage options:
 ```
 usage: invidious_viewer.py [-h] [-i INSTANCE] [-r RESULTS] [-v]
                            [-u URL | -c CHANNEL | -p | -t]